Stars1233/ScienceBoard/vm_config/manual.md

 ## Preprocess

 1. Download the image of Ubuntu 22.04 LTS and install it on VMWare Workstation.
-Assuming the VM file to be under `/tmp/VM`.
+    - assuming the VM file to be under `/tmp/VM`;
+    - assuming username and password to be `user` and `password`;

 2. (GUEST) Disable options of 'Blank Screen':